amans392/mtgcardsearch/readme.md

 ## What were some unexpected obstacles?
 As stated above methods for fetching required some digging for me to find the right method for fetching and specifically interacting with the API.

+Noticed that the API has duplicate names of cards one with an image and one without that shows up in search results.
+Will have to look into a different API for future mtg related project.

 ## What tools did you use to implement this project?